800.223.2273 Ext. 49485

 Infertility is a common problem, with more than 5 million couples in the United States dealing with these problems.
 Infertility affects one in every six couples who are trying to conceive.
 In at least half of all cases of infertility, a male factor is a major or contributing cause.
 This means that about 10% of all men in the United States who are attempting to conceive suffer from infertility.
+Click here to watch a short video on Male Infertility produced by the American Society for Reproductive Medicine.

 The Andrology Laboratory and Reproductive Tissue Bank at The Cleveland Clinic Foundation provides patients various services including diagnostic testing and therapeutic sperm banking.
 Men undergoing cancer treatment, including some type of chemotherapy, radiation therapy or surgery, face the possibility of temporary or permanent damage to their fertility.
 Physicians know which treatments are likely to cause a problem, but often cannot predict how severely a man's fertility may be affected by his cancer treatment, or for how long.
 An option to preserve a man's potential to father his own children at some future time is to freeze, or cryopreserve, samples of sperm before cancer treatment begins.
 This process is called therapeutic sperm banking.